tim-s-ccs/ts-ccs-frontend/docs/contributing/application-architecture.md

 - `package/` **contains auto-generated files**

   package published on npm.
-  Consume all of ts-ccs-components through a single package.
+  Consume all of ts-ccs-frontend through a single package.

 - `src/`